University of Technology Sydney

 Teaching and learning strategies

 Experiential learning in real clinical placement settings.
-In Clinical Practice 2, students learn by reflecting on their experiences in real clinical situations, and through patient-centred tasks related to the learning content of their other Master of Pharmacy subjects.
+In Clinical Practice 2, students learn by reflecting on their experiences in real clinical situations, and through patient-centered tasks related to the learning content of their other Master of Pharmacy subjects.

 Content (topics)